Azure/terraform-azurerm-aks/README.md

 ### `var.admin_username`'s default value has been removed

 In v4.x `var.admin_username` has a default value `azureuser` and has been removed in V5.0.0.
-Since the `admin_username` argument in `linux_profile` block is a ForceNew argument, any value change to this argument will trigger a Kubernetes cluster replacement **SO THE EXTREMELY CAUTIOUS MUST BE TAKEN**.
+Since the `admin_username` argument in `linux_profile` block is a ForceNew argument, any value change to this argument will trigger a Kubernetes cluster replacement **SO THE EXTREME CAUTION MUST BE TAKEN**.
 The module's callers must set `var.admin_username` to `azureuser` explicitly if they didn't set it before.

 ### `module.ssh-key` has been removed